DavidKuzanashvili/PeoplePortal/README.md

 # Usage
 1. Use swagger to send requests
-2. import People API.postman_collection.json into postman and send requests
+2. Or import People API.postman_collection.json into postman and send requests